Disneyland Paris Itinerary: 2 Parks in 1 Day

 Disneyland Paris adult itinerary

-Simon and I at the entrance to Disneyland Park on our first Disneyland Paris trip
+Simon and I at the entrance to Disneyland Park on our first Disneyland Paris trip.

-Walt Disney Studios Park (Early Morning)
+Disney Adventure World (Early Morning)

 Crush’s Coaster